What are the main differences between meditation and guided meditation?

 Guided meditation also known as guided visualisations are yes sometimes referred to as meditations where you are being guided into the meditation.
 But I know in the healing industry most use the term guided meditation to describe more a form of relaxation using the senses.
 This has created a lot of confusion in the holistic and spiritual industry.
 I have lost count of the number of students and healers who sign up for my Meditation Courses or Relaxation Therapist Training who are then totally surprised when they learn how to meditate, rather than just be passive participants in a guided imagery session.

 In my work, I teach relaxation therapy which includes different relaxation techniques, different styles of meditation, traditional and modern meditation, and how to use guided meditation ( guided imagery/visualisation) safely and effectively.
 As I train therapists to be Certificated- Relaxation Therapists.
 Now both guided visualization and meditation are highly effective relaxation tools and are used for different reasons.

-But in my experience, as a teacher of these skills for about 20 years.
+But in my experience, as a teacher of these skills for over 20 years.
 I have found more traditional based styles of meditation far more effectively WHY.
 Because this form of meditation empowers the client or students, it gives the student an EXTREMELY powerful lifelong self-help skill.
 These tools provide the student with the ability to access peace, stillness in their everyday life, whenever they want or need.